martyvona/petc/README.md

 [![controller installed](./petc-installed-controller-small.png)](./petc-installed-controller.png)
 [![heater installed](./petc-installed-heater-small.png)](./petc-installed-heater-small.png)

+The assembly should be mostly self-evident from the [CAD model](https://cad.onshape.com/documents/f44140cba6f8b67dad0ae1df/w/266792716668dc913b5493d9/e/d40b23f5562de2835c96fe1f) and the [photos](./photos).
+A fair level of experience with electronics is needed.
+The [BOM](#bill-of-materials) is also annotated with some tips.

+Heat-set inserts or nuts are popular ways to add threaded holes to 3D printed parts.
+However, with most materials other than PLA, it also usually works to just directly tap threads.
+This is generally my preference, it's less complex to design, costs less once you have the taps, and can result in more compact parts.
+For this project consider printing all parts in a more thermally stable material like ABS, ASA, PC, or PC-CF instead of PLA or PETG, both to handle the higher enclosure temperatures and also for easier tapping.

+The tapped holes in the 3D printed parts for this project are all sized for M2/2-56, M3/4-40, or M4/8-32 tap diameter.
+M3 tap diameter is about 0.010 inch (about 0.25mm) larger than the theoretical 4-40 tap diameter, however, the actual tolerance of the part will likely vary more than that, and perfect thread engagement is not required.
+Similarly, 8-32 tap diameter about 0.007 inch (about 0.2mm) larger than M4, and 2-56 tap diameter is about 0.007 inch larger than M2.
+You will likely want need a 2-56 or M2, 4-40 or M3, and 8-32 or M4 tap to form the threads.
+I usually dip the taps in water periodically to lubricate, clean, and cool them.

+If you don't already have the necessary hardware, these sets of [socket cap screws](https://www.amazon.com/gp/product/B0BYYQSK8L) (22USD) and [flat head socket cap screws](https://www.amazon.com/gp/product/B08SQGQJ36) (23USD) should have everything needed for this project.

 ## Bill of Materials

 Prices shown are approximate at time of writing not including tax or shipping.
 Total cost is in the range of $250, but could be a lot less depending on which bells and whistles you want and what materials you already have.

-I probably will not write up more detailed build instructions than this.
-The assembly should be mostly self-evident from the [CAD model](https://cad.onshape.com/documents/f44140cba6f8b67dad0ae1df/w/266792716668dc913b5493d9/e/d40b23f5562de2835c96fe1f) and the [photos](./photos).
-A fair level of experience with electronics is needed.
-This BOM is also annotated with some tips.

 1. SparkFun [RedBoard Plus](https://www.sparkfun.com/products/18158), 22USD.
 This is an Arduino Uno R3 compatible board with some extra features that are useful for this project:
     * relatively high current 5V power distribution